-The school will distribute at the 5 week mark of each 10 week quarter progress reports which provide information on how students are performing on specific academic standards and assessments.
+The school will distribute weekly data letters which provide information on how students are performing on specific academic standards and assessments.
 If a student is in danger of failing a class or subject the teacher or parent may request a Student Success and Progress Team (SSPT) Meeting.
 Families will be given notice of upcoming SSPT meetings at least a week in advance.
 When families are unable to attend the meeting the school will attempt to reschedule, if family is still unable to attend the meeting will still take place and notes from the meeting will be mailed home.
 Families will also have the option to schedule virtual meetings.